Freddie Freeman Player Props: Dodgers vs. Royals

 Freddie Freeman At The Plate

-- Among qualifying batters, he ranks third in batting average, while his on-base percentage ranks seventh and he is sixth in slugging.
+- Among the qualified hitters, he ranks third in batting average, while his on-base percentage ranks sixth and he is eighth in slugging.

-- Freeman enters this game on a four-game hitting streak.
-In his last games, he's hitting .350.
+- Freeman is batting .381 during his last games and is on a five-game hitting streak.

-- Freeman has had an RBI in 32 games this year (40.0%), including 11 multi-RBI outings (13.8%).
-He has also driven in three or more of his team's runs in seven contests.
+- Freeman has picked up an RBI in 40.7% of his games this season, with more than one RBI in 13.6% of his games.
+He has also driven in three or more runs in seven contests.

-- He has scored in 51 of 80 games this year, and more than once 13 times.
+- In 52 of 81 games this year, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.